 Nike is the largest apparel brand in the world with software challenges that continue to quickly evolve with the company's growth.
-We built a merchandise data manager within an enterprise tool that global employees depend on for their daily tasks.
+We built a merchandise data manager within an enterprise tool that global users depend on for their daily tasks.

 Case